-The Health Policy Institute of Ohio is a 501(c)3 nonprofit organization (Click here to view our most recent IRS form 990) that serves as Ohio’s nonpartisan, independent source for forecasting health trends, analyzing key health issues, and communicating current research to policymakers, state agencies and other decision-makers.
+The Health Policy Institute of Ohio is a 501(c)3 nonprofit organization (Click here to view our most recent IRS form 990) that partners with policymakers and other stakeholders engaged in the policymaking process to provide the independent and nonpartisan analysis needed to create evidence-informed state health policy.

 Vision and impact

-HPIO believes that improved health value, defined by improved population health (including health behaviors, health equity, health status and mortality) and sustainable health costs, will lead to optimal health for all Ohioans.
+HPIO believes that improved health value, defined by improved population health (including health behaviors, health equity, health status and mortality) and sustainable healthcare spending, will lead to optimal health for all Ohioans.
 The long-term outcome of HPIO’s work is that state policymakers make informed health policy decisions that lead to improved health value.

 Core organizational values

-HPIO focuses on the most pressing health policy issues facing Ohio.
-HPIO is nimble in its work in order to evolve with changing needs and opportunities.
+Relevance: HPIO focuses on the most pressing health policy issues facing Ohio.
+HPIO is nimble in its work in order to shift with changing needs and opportunities.

 - Assistants and aides to state policymakers